torvista/Zen-Cart_CEON-URI-Mapping/README.md

 1. [OPTIONAL but RECOMMENDED] Take a note of the FAQs in the original documentation.

 1. Set up the URI mappings for categories, products, manufacturers and EZ-Pages.
+Note this "free" version of URI Mapping does not automatically generate static urls for the products/categories/pages that already exist (for example when browsing the storefront).
+The static urls are only generated when those items are edited in the Admin, one by one...

+To add auto-generation, generate the urls en masse and define the structure of the static url as a template per category/manufacturer/product, you need the (paid) add-on: https://ceon.net/seo-modules/ceon-uri-mapping-manager
+Don't waste your time, just buy it (say I).
+You'll have lots of merging fun adding it into the files from this repository, but that's just the way it is while there is no real-time CEON-managed bug-fixing process.

 ## Forum Support:
 https://www.zen-cart.com/showthread.php?225478-Ceon-URI-Mapping-V5-0